billnobes/mysql-schema-export/README.md

 # MySQL Schema Export Utility

-A comprehensive PHP utility for exporting MySQL/MariaDB database schemas to JSON format.
-Exports complete database metadata including tables, columns, constraints, indexes, foreign keys, and DDL statements.
+A comprehensive PHP and Python utility specifically designed for exporting MySQL/MariaDB database schemas to JSON format for AI coding assistants.
+This tool was developed using both ChatGPT and Claude Code to determine the optimal format for providing complete database structures to AI systems.
+Exports comprehensive database metadata including tables, columns, constraints, indexes, foreign keys, and DDL statements in an AI-friendly JSON format that enables coding assistants to understand your database schema and generate accurate, context-aware code.

 ## Features